 The following table outlines some of the key characteristic differences between the two types of tumors.

-If you notice something unusual about your skin, it is always recommended to seek proper diagnosis from a certified dermatologist.
+If you notice something unusual about your skin, it is always recommended to seek a proper diagnosis from a certified dermatologist.

 |Keratoacanthoma||Squamous Cell Carcinoma|